jadecobra/python_tdd_exercises/source/how_to/make_person/make_person_w_fstrings.rst

 test say_hello function
 *********************************************************************************

-I want the person I make to say hi.
-I can make a :ref:`function<what is a function?>` that takes input about a person and returns a message.
+I want the person I make to say hello.
+I can make a :ref:`function<what is a function?>` that takes input for a person and returns a message.

 ----